Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

-If only $\chi^2_{\rm{min}}$ is considered, we see that the proposed $f(R)$ model provides a better fit to the considered data (excluding ($H(z)$ alone) than $\Lambda$CDM.
-Then, by looking at the values of AIC and BIC, for which the number of parameters is considered, the situation is more convoluted, since the IC is lower for $\Lambda$CDM in some cases and larger in others.
-In particular, notice that the largest differences ($|\Delta IC|$) are obtained when the Pantheon sample is used in the joint statistical analysis (together with $H(z)$ and/or $f\sigma_8$).
-In these cases, we observe what appears to be a strong preference of our proposed model over $\Lambda$CDM.
-Nevertheless, notice that the results of the other data samples does not provide an indication in favor of any of the models, but points to the compatibility between them, and to the fact that both of the models are equally likely to reproduce the data.
-Also, we have to consider the fact that the proposed $f(R)$ model is originates as a perturbation from $\Lambda$CDM, so the results are not astonishing \footnote{Let us point out that, as marked in \cite{Nesseris:2017njc} and detailed in \cite{Nesseris:2012cq}, this kind of analysis should not be taken as a final word when comparing different models, but as a complementary tool.}, and additional tests might be performed.
+The results of the other analyses do not provide a compelling indication in favor of any of the models, but point to the compatibility between them and to the fact that both models are equally likely to reproduce the data (though it is interesting to point that the combination of the three datasets gives $|\Delta$AIC$|>10$ in favor of the $f(R)$ model).
+Also, one has to consider the fact that the proposed $f(R)$ model originates as a perturbation of $\Lambda$CDM, so the results are not astonishing \footnote{Let us point out that, as marked in \citep{Nesseris:2017njc} and detailed in \citep{Nesseris:2012cq}, this kind of analysis should not be taken as a final word when comparing different models, but as a complementary tool.}, and additional tests might be performed.